 If it’s a refinance, they will display your current monthly payment, which you provided, and calculate your monthly mortgage payment based on that solution.

 It will show the interest rate, APR, difference in mortgage payment, and closing costs.
-You can also use a slider to reduce your out-of-pocket costs in exchange for a higher interest rate or vice versa.
+You can also use a slider to customize your loan.
+For example, you can reduce your out-of-pocket costs in exchange for a higher interest rate or vice versa.

-Home buyers should take note that the payment listed doesn’t include property tax or homeowners insurance.
+Home buyers should take note that the payment listed doesn’t include property tax or homeowners insurance, an important detail if you have escrow accounts.

 Import Documentation Online and Lock Your Rate